 If you are confused about which plugin to choose, the first rule is to check the compatibility of the plugin with your version of WordPress.
 The following rule is to go for those plugins which have higher numbers of ratings.
 It is a good practice to check the reviews and known issues with that plugin.

 If any change is required before installation, that should be done without fail.

 The last step is to check the features of the plugin.
 If you do not want to buy the pro version of the plugin, you should look at the functions that are provided in the free version of the plugin.

 The fundamental idea is that most plugin developers lure users by making tall claims in the description.
 Still, in reality, all the features are available in the pro version.
 There might exist some free WordPress plugins with the same function available in the paid ones.
 The choice should be made according to the needs of the user.

 Repeated installation of bad plugins can cause lower readability of your website.
 It will also diminish the standard of your website, which results in a lower Google page rank.

 WordPress plugins can act as a boon if used properly.
 Without WP plugins, the WordPress CMS would be a restricted platform, and thus, we need to choose the best WordPress plugins to make our site look impressive and stand out from the crowd.

 If you wish to add a new WordPress plugin, check the speed of your website with the Google pageSpeed insights tool before and after installing that WP plugin.
-Also, keep your installed WordPress plugins up-to-date to make your site less vlunerable to spammers.
+Also, keep your installed WordPress plugins up-to-date to make your site less vulnerable to spammers.

 I hope that you have grabbed the essential details of WordPress plugins.
 How many plugins do you have installed on your WordPress site?
-Do you have any bitter experience with the plugins that you have chosen?
+Do you have any bitter experiences with the plugins that you have chosen?
 Share your thoughts and experiences in the comment section.